Saturday, October 2, 2021

 What caught my eye was the Armadillo pink cake.
 Hanging in the parlor were pictures of Rev Donnell and his two wives.

-I had driven past the Donnell House Museum many times but never noticed it until the tour because it was located in the Athens School system.
+I had often driven past the Donnell House Museum, but I had never noticed it until the tour, because it was located within the Athens School system.

 Friday, April 23, 2021